faizilham/msc-thesis/main/ch6_collection_extension.typ

 "where" utv_i ::= NU | UT | top | omega
 $

-The utilization annotation $utv$ is either a utilization lattice value from the set ${NU, UT, top}$ or a parametric utilization variable $omega$.
-A utilization annotation $utv_i$ at the $i$-th parameter indicates that the function requires the argument to have a utilization value of at least $utv_i$, such that given $u_a$ the utilization value of the argument, the analysis would report an error if $u_a leqsq.not utv_i$.
-A utilization annotation $utv_ret$ at the return type indicates the utilization value of the returned value.
+The utilization annotation $utv$ is either a utilization status from the set ${NU, UT, top}$ or a parametric utilization variable $omega$.
+A utilization annotation $utv_i$ at the $i$-th parameter indicates that the function requires the argument to have a utilization status of at least $utv_i$, such that given $u_a$ the utilization status of the argument, the analysis would report an error if $u_a leqsq.not utv_i$.
+A utilization annotation $utv_ret$ at the return type indicates the utilization status of the returned value.
 This way, we can also model functions that return an already-utilized value.
 As a matter of convenience, we treat a parameter or return type without annotation as annotated with $top$.
 For example, we can annotate the collection type methods as follows, given $C[a]$ the collection type of a utilizable type $a$.

 $
   "utilizeAll" :: (C[a]) -> "Unit" andef {1 |-> EfU}\